jamesCodes808/city-explorer/README.md

 02-21-2023 Start: 1910 , Finish: 2210, Time: 3 hours - Connects city-explorer to city-explorer-api, adds Weather component to display when user clicks on location card

+02-22-2023 Start 1620 - Uses Weatherbits API To retrieve and display weather data Finish: 1750, Time: 1 hour 30 min

+02-22-2023 Start 1910 - Created Movie component to display movie data that includes the city name of the location clicked.
+Finish: 2200, Time: 1 hour 30 min

+02-22-2023 Start 2240 - Deployed to netlify, can navigate without running local server, now that server is deployed to the cloud Finish: 2300, Time: 20 min

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: